Eco-Friendly Laundry in NYC: How to Wash Clothes Without Hurting the Planet

 How to Prevent Detergent Stains

-• Dissolve powders first – If using powder detergent in cold water, dissolve it in warm water before adding.
+• Dissolve powder detergent in warm water

-• Shake liquid detergent bottles – This prevents thicker residue from settling at the bottom.
+• Shake liquid detergent bottles

 Professional Laundry Help